mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

   been seen in the other direction.
 - associated: a flow in associating state has further demonstrated that the initial sender can receive packets at its given source address.
-- half-close: one side of a connection has sent an explicit stop signal, waiting for confirmation
+- stop-wait: one side of a connection has sent an explicit stop signal, waiting for confirmation
-- closing: stop signal confirmed, association is closing.
+- stopping: stop signal confirmed, association is stopping.

 We refer to the zero and uniflow states as "uniflow states", as they are relevant both for truly unidirectional flows, as well as in situations where